 - Research the roles of early publishers and distributors in the development of musical art forms.
 Write a profile on a publisher who “discovered” an artist that is important to you.

 - Students discuss why (at that time Techno was born) having labels close to one another could be beneficial to a new genre, culture, and community.
 Compare and contrast other locations important to the growth of different musical genres around the world.

 In Detroit, this need for the key components in the music industry to be in close proximity in Detroit originally manifested in the Motown legacy but was replicated later in what is now called “Techno Boulevard” (the 80s-90s).
 Use the links below to learn more about Techno Blvd and its role in the creation of Techno.

 - Metroplex and Transmat Records Were Once On Techno Boulevard

 - KMS Records Was Once on Techno Boulevard

 - What is the role of a Publisher or Distributor?
-Why is this part of the music industry important?
+Why is distribution such an important part of the music industry?

 - Why was it advantageous for early artists and people in the publishing industry to work in the same area?

 - Why is collaboration important in music production?

 - How was Tin Pan Alley similar to or different than “Techno Boulevard”